Bamboozlerrl/Rule-Edits/README.md

   - (1) Signup eligibility:
     - (a) Players who have signed up for the Major league draft and are not on a Major league roster at the end of the draft will be eligible, and automatically entered into, the Minor league draft.
 Similarly, players who have signed up for the Minor league draft and are not on a Minor league roster at the end of the draft will be eligible, and automatically entered into, the Novice league draft.
       - (i) Players indicating that they are unavailable to play on a league's default game day (Majors - Sunday, Minors - Monday) will be allowed to bypass a respective draft on a case by case basis as determined by the CRC.
-      - (ii) The Talent Evaluation Committee (TEC) will assist the CRC in making these determinations, but the final decision will be CRC vote.
+      - (ii) The Talent Evaluation Committee (TEC) will assist the CRC in making these determinations, but the final decision will be by CRC vote.
     - (b) Players with fewer than 110 minutes of competitive experience ("Rookies") will be eligible to sign up for the Novice league draft even if they did not enter the Majors or Minors league drafts.
 Any other signups will be sparingly approved on a case by case basis.
       - (i) Rookie signups may be removed on a case by case basis by the CRC, with assistance from the TEC.
     - (c) Players removed from a league draft by the CRC are not eligible to enter the following lower-league drafts.